hquery/query-composer/README.md

 verify gemfile has the following line: gem "bson_ext", "~> 1.3", :platforms => :mri
+# gem 'therubyracer'

+(the # may have to be added to the beginning of the therubyracer line to comment it out)

 verify bson_ext and mongo gems have same version.